 13.8.2 (FT authentication sequence: contents of first message).

-NOTE— MAC address of the target FTR is the MLD MAC address of an AP MLD if the target FTR is the AP MLD and is the MAC address of an AP if the target FTR is the AP.
+NOTE— The MAC address of the FTO is the MLD MAC address of a non-AP MLD if the FTO is the non-AP MLD and is the MAC address of a non-AP STA if the FTO is the non-AP STA.
+The(#15690) MAC address of the target FTR is the MLD MAC address of an AP MLD if the target FTR is the AP MLD and is the MAC address of an AP if the target FTR is the AP.

 (…existing texts…)